 Chairperson

 FEMA senior executive, appointed by the Administrator, to chair the “Committee for the Distribution of Healthcare Resources Necessary to Respond to a Pandemic.”
 The Chairperson shall be responsible for the overall management and administration of the Committee, this Agreement, and Plans of Action developed under this Agreement while remaining under the supervision of the Administrator; may create one or more subcommittees, as approved by the Administrator; shall initiate, or approve in advance, each meeting held to discuss problems, determine policies, recommend actions, and make decisions necessary to carry out this Agreement and otherwise carry out all duties and responsibilities provided to them.
-The Administrator may appoint one or more co-Chairpersons.
+For each such subcommittee, the Administrator may appoint one or more federal government officials to serve as co-Chairpersons.

 Committee